City So Real: Release

 The series, originally just four episodes, had its world premiere at the Sundance Film Festival on January 27, 2020.
 In August 2020, National Geographic acquired distribution rights to the series.

 Reception

-Critical reception

 On Rotten Tomatoes, the series holds an approval rating of 100% based on 13 reviews, with an average rating of 9.38/10.
 On Metacritic, the series has a weighted average score of 93 out of 100, based on 14 critics, indicating "universal acclaim".